Create Image from Docker Image

 However, you can develop on an actual container.
 But there are still some advantages to use WSL:

-• You can browse the environment with the explorer (\\wsl$)
+- You can browse the environment with the explorer (

 A docker image does not pack only the filesystem.
 It also contains other useful information like the environment variables, the current user, working directory and startup command.
 All this cannot be translated as is in a WSL distribution.

-The methods shown here will use the Alpine configured distribution as base because it is the smallest one and the fastest to instantiate.
-It is installed with the following command:
+The methods shown here will use the Alpine configured distribution as the workbench because it is the smallest one and the fastest to instantiate.
+Create and enter the instance by typing the following command in a powershell terminal:

-πŸŽ‰ Done.
-Command to enter distribution: wsl -d builder
+🎉 Done.
+Command to enter instance: Invoke-WslInstance -In builder or wsl -d builder

-Alpine has also the advantage of using OpenRC instead of Systemd.
-As the former doesn’t need to be run on PID 1, it is easily launched and kept alive.
+Alpine has also the advantage of using OpenRC instead of Systemd as its init system.
+As the former doesn't need to be run on PID 1, it is easily launched and kept alive.
 This is handy for running docker or Kubernetes.

 The first method uses skopeo to download the layers of the docker image and umoci to flatten them.